stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

-because methods may be specialized (that is, replaced by specialized less polymorphic functions generated “on-the-fly”) by GHC before rewrite rules have a chance to be applied, so such rules most certainly won't fire because the types specialized functions won't match types specificed in rewrite rules.
+because methods may be specialized (that is, replaced by specialized less polymorphic functions generated “on-the-fly”) by GHC before rewrite rules have a chance to be applied, so such rules most certainly won't fire because the types specialized functions won't match types specified in rewrite rules.

-Finally, while inlining can get into way of rewrite rules, it can also help glue together different pieces of code acting as a catalyst for the chemical reaction of rewrite rules.
-There is a special modifier to `INLINE` pragma that's called `CONLIKE` that tells GHC “hey, if inlining this (even many times) helps some rewrite rules fire, go wild and inline, that's cheap enough for us”. `CONLIKE` stands for “constructor-like”.
-In fact, GHC maintains invariant that every constructor application has arguments that can be duplicated at no cost: variables, literals, and type applications (you can find more about this in “Secrets of the GHC inliner”, see links for further reading at the end of the tutorial), hence the name.
+Finally, while inlining can get into the way of rewrite rules, it can also help glue together different pieces of code acting as a catalyst for the chemical reaction of rewrite rules.
+There is a special modifier to `INLINE` pragma called `CONLIKE` that tells GHC “hey, if inlining this (even many times) helps some rewrite rules fire, go wild and inline, that's cheap enough for us”. `CONLIKE` stands for “constructor-like”.
+In fact, GHC maintains the invariant that every constructor application has arguments that can be duplicated at no cost: variables, literals, and type applications (you can find more about this in “Secrets of the GHC inliner”, see links for further reading at the end of the tutorial), hence the name.

 #### Phase control